openshift/enhancements/enhancements/scheduling/descheduler-profiles.md

 When we are able to remove the v1beta1 API (in 3 releases or 9 months, whichever is longer), the v1 replacement will only have the new field.

+#### Dev Preview -> Tech Preview

+* Ability to utilize the enhancement end to end
+* End user documentation, relative API stability
+* Sufficient test coverage
+* Gather feedback from users rather than just developers

+#### Tech Preview -> GA

+* More testing (upgrade, downgrade, scale)
+* Sufficient time for feedback
+* Available by default

+#### Removing a deprecated feature

+Update 4/30/21 - The Descheduler Profiles will be GA in OpenShift 4.8, with a new Descheduler config API `v1`.
+The existing `v1beta1` will be removed in 4.9.

 ### Upgrade / Downgrade Strategy

 If the current `strategies` field stays supported, there will be no issues during upgrades or downgrades.